How to Apply

 It's all about FAFSA: the Free Application for Federal Student Aid.
 In order to be considered for financial aid, you must complete and submit your FAFSA.
 The information you report on the FAFSA is used to calculate your Expected Family Contribution (EFC), which is a measure of your or your family's financial position.
 The EFC is used to determine your eligibility for federal student aid.

-Priority consideration is given to those students who file by March 1.
+Priority consideration is given to those students whose FAFSA is received by March 1.
+We recommend filing your FAFSA by February 15th to meet this priority deadline.
 If you miss this priority deadline, do not worry.
 You can still submit a FAFSA after March 1 and you will be considered for financial aid.

 What Information Do I Need to Complete the FAFSA Accurately?